jlegewie/SublimePeek/readme.md

 * Linux: `~/.config/sublime-text-2/Packages/`
 * Windows: `%APPDATA%/Sublime Text 2/Packages/`

-## Required Software on Linux and Windows
+## Additional Steps (optional on Mac OS X and Windows, required on Linux)
 On OS X the plugin uses native Quick Look feature through qlmanage command so that no additional software or configuration is required.
-On Linux and Windows, you need to install additional software.
+On Windows the plugin opens the help file in the default browser but you can change to other applications such as maComfort.
+On Linux you need to install additional software.

 ### Linux
 Note: Linux support is preliminary and untested.
 Please let me know if it works or if it doesn't!!